Content

 1. Specific

-HR KPIs should have the ability to collect interesting but manageable information, allowing HR managers and decision-makers to quickly access the information they need at any given time, leaving the rest of the data of interest aside for when it is required.
+HR KPIs should be able to collect interesting but manageable information.
+This would allow HR managers and decision-makers to quickly access the information they need at any given time, leaving the rest of the data of interest aside for when it is required.

 2. Easy to interpret